Faculty and Staff Directory

 As Faculty Principal of the Rhodos Fellows program, he leads a next-generation living learning community for students in every major interested in information, design, computing, and beyond.

 Dr. Tarr is the President of the University Film and Video Foundation, which gives thousands of dollars in scholarships to media students around the world.
-He serves on the National Film Preservation Board, where he advises the Library of Congress on the conservation and visibility of America's motion picture heritage.
-He was the recipient of the 2010 University Film and Video Association Teaching Award for achievements in pedagogy contributing to the field of film and video education.
+He served on the National Film Preservation Board, where he advises the Library of Congress on the conservation and visibility of America's motion picture heritage.
+He was the recipient of the 2010 University Film and Video Association Teaching Award for achievements in pedagogy contributing to the field of film and video education, and received the University of South Carolina’s Breakthrough Leadership in Research Award in 2021.

-To find out up-to-the-minute information about Simon Tarr's artwork and current exhibitions, visit his studio's website: Quark Nova.
+To find out up-to-the-minute information about Simon Tarr's artwork and current exhibitions, visit his website: tarr.io